featherbear/UNSW-CSE-Thesis/site/content/posts/seminar-a-preparation.md

 ***

+## Rolling Research

+INSERT SCREENSHOT OF THESIS RESEARCH PAGE

+***

 ## Current Progress

+* Researched about network capturing
+  * Isolated Networks / VLAN
+  * Packet Sniffer (router - WAN)
+  * Port Mirroring (switch - LAN)
+  * Packet analysis
+  * Have set up a wireless network
+* Have acquired the vacuum
+* Opened up the charging unit (got some infrared LEDs for homing)
+* Opened up the vacuum cleaner
   * The easily accessible micro USB port on the top of the device provides some ADB functionality - however it is a stripped copy.
     * Existing implementations of custom firmware/software had simply replaced this file with a full version.
     * But can the stripped version do?
     * Why is it there?
+  * Identified IC and primary components on the logic board
+    * STM32...... - ACU (I/O)
+    * Allwinner R16 - MCU (Quad-core ARMv7a processor)
+  * Located the UART pins
+    * hahahahahahhahaikilledausbcontrolleronmydesktopcomputerriphahahahaa
+    * Able to receive boot messages
+    * Also able to send data
+  * Basic enumeration of directories over the ext4 partitions on the eMMC flash
+  * `vinda` file contains the root password!
+  * Decrypted the root password (XOR `0x37`)
+  * root@... # echo got root!

 ***

-## Rolling Research

-INSERT SCREENSHOT OF THESIS RESEARCH PAGE